-PTS: 1 DIF: Cognitive Level: Remembering REF: p.
-8

-OBJ: Nursing Process Step: General TOP: Critical Care Nursing Practice a. telemedicine.
+PTS: 1 DIF: Cognitive Level: Remembering REF: n/a OBJ: Nursing Process Step: General TOP: Critical Care Nursing Practice

-12. A patient was admitted to a rural ICU in Montana.
+- 12. A patient was admitted to a rural critical care unit in Montana.
 Critical care nurses are assisting with monitoring and care of the patient from the closest major city.
-This is an example of c. tele-informatics.
+What is this type of practice termed?

+- a.
+Tele-nursing

+- b.
+Tele-ICU

+- c.
+Tele-informatics

+- d.
+Tele-hospital